 In 2011, after spending about five weeks at sea, the fishing vessel Katrine Søe hauled an unusual object aboard from the shallow depths of the Baltic Sea.
 Returning to port with the object for scheduled maintenance works, the crew eventually dumped the object at the quay, alongside other discarded materials caught during fishing, before preparing to set sail again.
-Before the vessel could fully depart the port, a harbour worker would come into direct contact with the discarded object, experiencing burning sensations on his skin, abdominal pains, nausea, loss of vision and respiratory complications necessitating medical intervention.
+Dumping human-made refuse caught in nets at quay facilities is simply good environmental practice.
+Before the vessel could fully depart the port, a harbour worker would come into direct contact with the discarded object, experiencing burning sensations on his skin, abdominal pains, nausea, loss of vision, and respiratory complications necessitating medical intervention.
 The Katrine Søe, as with a concerning number of similar incidents with fishermen documented by HELCOM, had inadvertently raised an old World War II chemical munition, containing still-viable concentrations of sulphur mustard, more infamously known as ‘mustard gas’.
 Decontamination ensued, along with object disposal by proper authorities.

-The Baltic Sea possesses many similar weapon graveyards beneath the undulating waves; disposal sites for the stockpiles of chemical and biological warfare agents amassed, but never used, by the defeated Axis powers (official estimates place the total Baltic-dumped caches in the region of 15,000 tons).
+The Baltic Sea possesses many similar weapon graveyards beneath the undulating waves; disposal sites for the stockpiles of chemical and biological warfare (CBW) agents amassed, but never used, by the defeated Axis powers (official estimates place the total Baltic-dumped caches in the region of 15,000 tons).
 Post-WWII, Allied nations were left with a difficult decision of what should be done with the vast armaments of deadly chemical warfare agents and other biological materials, equating to about 296,103 tons of captured hazardous munitions, from the four zones of occupied Germany alone.
 The Continental Committee on Dumping was hastily convened, concluding that the materials should be disposed of in the most convenient way to neutralise any foreseeable immediate threat, leading to the United States and United Kingdom jointly conducting ‘Operation Davy Jones’ Locker’, alongside the UK’s ‘Operation Sandcastle’, and several other Allied disposal operations around the shorelines of Japan, Hawaii, Australia, Italy, along with the North and Kara Seas, and regions of the Atlantic Ocean.
 There is also evidence of Nazi Germany dumping munitions in these regions, along with [partially] reported Soviet deposition activities.
-Hundreds of tons of sulphur mustard, Adamsite, Lewisite, hydrogen cyanide, arsenic compounds, Bacillus Anthracis spores, VX, saron, tabun, and other nerve agents were sent to the depths aboard scuttled ships – or loosely thrown overboard during transit to sanctioned ‘unofficial’ disposal sites – to, in theory, isolate them from future human interaction.
+In addition to these post-war disposal activities, the U.S. later instigated Operation CHASE (literally; “Cut Holes And Sink ‘Em”) using obsolete vessels around its own coastline in the late 1960’s.
+Hundreds of tons of sulphur mustard, Adamsite, Lewisite, hydrogen cyanide, arsenic compounds, Bacillus anthracis spores, VX, saron, tabun, and other nerve agents were sent to the depths aboard scuttled ships – or loosely thrown overboard during transit the sanctioned ‘official’ disposal sites – to, in theory, isolate them from future human interaction.

-Environmental mapping and risk assessments performed by international groups, most notably the CHEMSEA project, have revealed a glimpse into these far-reaching disposal practices conducted in this region, whereby “despite being dumped in the fifties these objects still cause incidents today”.
-Despite isolating these agents from human hands, they can remain viable over indeterminate periods of time.
-The situation in the Baltic Sea with Katrine Søe, alongside a more serious incident aboard the Polish fishing vessel WŁA 206, demonstrate these materials will likely continue to have an enduring impact on both human and environmental health, not only through direct exposure, but also through leaks from disturbed graveyards as regions come into greater conflict with economical ventures and commercial industries at sea.
-The legacies of these warfare agents prove that what is ‘out of sight’, does not necessarily always remain ‘out of mind’, with the recorded psychological traumas experienced by chemical weapons deployed during past conflicts also contributing to this adverse, hazardous legacy we are beginning to see emerge from beneath the waves.
+Environmental mapping and risk assessments performed by international groups, most notably the CHEMSEA project, have revealed a glimpse into these far-reaching disposal practices conducted in this region of the Baltic Sea, whereby “despite being dumped in the fifties these objects still cause incidents today”.
+Despite then isolating these agents from human hands, they can remain viable over indeterminate periods of time while awaiting a fateful re-encounter.
+The situation in the Baltic Sea with Katrine Søe, alongside a more serious incident aboard the Polish fishing vessel WŁA 206 in January 1997 and the Danish trawler vessel Hildarstindür in 1984, demonstrate these materials will likely continue to have an enduring impact on both human and environmental health, not only through direct vectors for exposure, but also through leaks from disturbed graveyards as regions come into greater conflict with economical ventures and commercial industries at sea.
+The legacies of these CBW agents prove that what is ‘out of sight’, does not necessarily always remain ‘out of mind’, with living memory of, and the recorded psychological traumas from, chemical weapons deployed during past conflicts also contributing to this adverse, hazardous legacy we are beginning to see re-emerge from beneath the waves.

-As the historian Susan L. Smith has noted in ‘Toxic Exposures’, materials such as sulphur mustard, do not easily degrade.
+As the historian Susan L. Smith has noted in ‘Toxic Exposures’, materials such as sulphur mustard, do not easily degrade in seas.
 Rather, they tend to develop outer crusts through hydrolysis (the material polymerises into a clumpy clay-like mass with a by-product coating) which, in combination with temperature and other water parameters, tend to preserve the materials in solid form on the ocean floor for many decades – perhaps for far, far longer.
-Moreover, monitoring of the global distillation, bioaccumulation and biomagnification of these materials, and toxic by-products in marine organisms, is still a nascent enterprise in oceanography; fieldwork that often experiences great adversity with funding, equipment hire, study timeframes, locating data points, and even the seasonal weather.
+Moreover, monitoring of the global distillation, bioaccumulation and biomagnification of these materials, and toxic by-products in marine organisms such as daphnia and molluscs, is still a nascent enterprise in oceanography; fieldwork that often experiences great adversity with funding, equipment hire, study timeframes, locating data points, and even the seasonal weather patterns.
 This material is, essentially, an ‘alternative heritage’, but it’s present status is also a prototypical example of how a quick solution for an obvious problem, where the inherent risks are not fully understood, can cascade into a far more serious, but conventionally less tangible, issues that simply shift the risk across generations.
-Understandably, Scandanavian and Northern European fishermen likely do not appreciate this unconsulted fouling of their native ‘commons’, decades before they were even born.
+Understandably, Scandinavian and Northern European fishermen likely do not appreciate this unconsulted, haphazard fouling of their native ‘commons’ with CBW agents and other lethal munition, decades before they were even born.

 Toxic waste dumpsites, chemical isolation depositories, alongside similar disposal and catastrophe sites, are readily apparent in every country, including many of the world’s freshwater lakes and seas.
-Some of the more transient, and unintentional, waste disposal practices that lead to overt chemical pollution, often piggyback upon the hydrological cycle through defined waterway ‘utilities’, such as urban waste water systems (that are hardly ever ‘closed loops’), former opencast mining pits (as collection and concentration points – notably, the ‘Berkeley Pit’), waters near commercial or industrial sectors, sea discharge pipes, and underground streams.
-Ever since the human enterprise began inventing synthetic materials that nature never created, we’ve found new and convenient locations in our unseen environment to discard unwanted organic wastes, contaminants and residues of this material culture; often creating victims of ecosystems through our indifference, which then can mobilise the ‘gunk’ elsewhere.
-Planetary orbit is yet another extensive, dynamic region with an abundance of isolated and occasionally re-entering hazardous materials and chemical residues (notably hydrazine [N2H4] and derivative unsymmetrical dimethylhydrazine [UDMH]), some of which are catalogued in the Heritage in Space initiative.
+Some of the more transient, and unintentional, waste disposal practices that lead to overt chemical pollution often piggyback upon the hydrological cycle through defined waterway ‘utilities’, such as urban waste water systems (that are hardly ever ‘closed loops’), former opencast mining pits (as collection and concentration points for contaminants – notably, the ‘Berkeley Pit’), waters near commercial or industrial sectors, sea discharge pipes, and underground streams.
+Ever since the human enterprise began inventing synthetic materials that nature never created, we’ve found new and convenient locations in our unseen environment to discard unwanted organic wastes, contaminants, and residues of this material culture; often creating victims of ecosystems through our indifference, which can then mobilise the ‘gunk’ elsewhere.
+Planetary orbit is yet another expansive, dynamic region with an abundance of isolated and occasionally re-entering hazardous materials and chemical residues (notably, poisonous spacecraft propellants like hydrazine [N2H4], and derivative unsymmetrical dimethylhydrazine [UDMH]), some of which are catalogued in the Heritage in Space initiative.
 Many of the earthly sites, some of which are now approaching a century in age, require extensive remediation operations in order to thereafter safely host local populations – if habitation is even deemed possible again.
 We are frequently reminded of the sobering quantity of such sites, which remain heavily contaminated and hazardous to those who currently, or wish to still, populate these lands, often through extensive documentation efforts such as the United States’ ‘Superfund: National Priorities List’ remediation programme, and Pure Earth’s (formerly the Blacksmith Institute) now iconic ‘World’s Most Polluted Places’ index; both of which continue to assess many of the post-industrial contaminated ‘brownfield lands’ across the globe.